zznnaa/CSC120-A4/README.md

  - The `Car` class (`Car.java`) will be used as a container for `Passenger` objects
  - and the `Train` (`Train.java`) class will tie them all together

- You'll also notice a 5th file in the repository (`FuelType.java`), which contains something that looks like a super simple class:
+ You'll also notice a 5th file in the repository (`FuelType.java`), which contains something that looks like an extremely simple class:
  ```
 public enum FuelType {
     STEAM, INTERNAL_COMBUSTION, ELECTRIC, OTHER;